WSE Teaching Policies and Guidelines

 Mental Health Statement

-In addition, The Johns Hopkins University Behavioral Health Crisis Support Team (BHCST) pairs experienced, compassionate crisis clinicians with specially trained public safety officers on every shift on and around the Homewood campus, seven days a week.
-The BHCST will provide immediate assistance to those who need it and, just as importantly, link individuals in crisis to ongoing support services in the days and weeks that follow.
-Call Public Safety, 410-516-5600, and ask for a BHCST clinician.
+For 24/7 behavioral health support, The Johns Hopkins University Behavioral Health Crisis Support Team (BHCST) pairs experienced, compassionate crisis clinicians with specially trained public safety officers on every shift on and around the Homewood campus, seven days a week.
+The BHCST will provide immediate assistance to those who need it and link individuals in crisis to ongoing support services in the days and weeks that follow.
+BHCST can be reached directly at 410-516-9355 or by calling Public Safety, 410-516-4600 or 7777, and asking to be connected to a BHCST clinician.

-If you have concerns about a specific student, please contact:
+If you have concerns about a yourself or another student, please contact:

 - For KSAS Graduate Students: Renee Eastwood, Assistant Dean for Graduate and Postdoctoral Academic and Student Affairs